AmirMardan/ml_course/README.md

 I will push new contents weekly

 ---
-# 1. Intro to Python
+# 1. Introduction to Python
     This part contains 2 sections.
      - General programming
         - An introduction
         - Required tools
         - Variables and data types
         - Operators
         - Control flow
     - Modular programming
+        - Functions
+        - Lambda functions
+        - Built-in functions
+            - map function
+            - filter function
+            - enumerate function
+            - zip function
+        - Classes / objects
 <!-- Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown